 Delineators on concrete road safety barriers shall be mounted at the spacings prescribed in Part 2 of the Manual of Uniform Traffic Control Devices.
+The colour of the delineator shall be in accordance with the requirements of the MUTCD.

 Delineators shall conform with the requirements of Clause 19.2.10 and shall be affixed to the barrier via a fixing bracket in accordance with Standard Drawing 1466.